syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 document.Close(True)

 {% endhighlight %}

+{% endtabs %}

 ## Embedding fonts and working with Unicode text

 To embed a font or display Unicode text in the document, the ‘unicode’ Boolean parameter of the PdfTrueTypeFont constructor has to be set to true.
 The following code illustrates the same.

-**Note**: To render a Unicode text in the PDF document the chosen font should have the Unicode rendering capability.
+N> To render a Unicode text in the PDF document the chosen font should have the Unicode rendering capability.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Create a new PDF document.